flopezag/tutorials.secured-OrionLD/README.md

 ### http <img src="https://httpie.io/static/img/favicon-32x32.png" align="left" height="30" width="30">

-This a command line HTTP client, similar to curl or wget, with JSON support, syntax highlighting, persistent sessions, and wget-like downloads with ab expressive and intuitive syntax. `http` can be installed on each operating system.
+This is a command line HTTP client, similar to curl or wget, with JSON support, syntax highlighting, persistent sessions, and wget-like downloads with an expressive and intuitive syntax. `http` can be installed on each operating system.
 Follow the instructions described [here](https://httpie.io/docs#installation).

 ### jq <img src="https://stedolan.github.io/jq/jq.png" align="left" width="35" height="35">

 This is a program to slice, filter and map the content of JSON data.
-This is a very useful tool to extract certain information automatically from the HTTP responses. `jq` is written in C with no dependencies, therefore can be use on nearly any platform.
+This is a useful tool to extract certain information automatically from the HTTP responses. `jq` is written in C with no dependencies and can be use on nearly any platform.
 Prebuilt binaries are available for Linux, OS X and Windows.
 For more details how to install the tool you can go [here](https://stedolan.github.io/jq/download).